parse-community/parse-server/CONTRIBUTING.md

   This reverts commit 1234567890abcdef.
   ```

-> ⚠️ A `revert` prefix will *always* trigger a release.
+⚠️ A `revert` prefix will *always* trigger a release.
 Generally, a commit that did not trigger a release when it was initially merged should also not trigger a release when it is reverted.
 For example, do not use the `revert` prefix when reverting a commit that has a `ci` prefix:

   ```
   ci: add something
   ```
-  should be reverted with:
+  is reverted with:
   ```
   ci: remove something
   ```
   instead of:
   ```
   revert: ci: add something

+  This reverts commit 1234567890abcdef.
   ```

 ### Major Release / Long-Term-Support